 MAKE-AHEAD TIPS: If you want to make this dish ahead of time, you can pre-cook the main components and transfer them to a baking dish.
 Cover with cheese, wrap with some Clingfilm and store in the fridge for up to 2 days.
 Then simply reheat and finish grilling the cheese in the oven when you’re ready to serve this dish.
 Here are some step-by-step pics on how we made these Instant Pot scalloped potatoes.

-Make Instant Pot scalloped potatoes and leeks as a perfect side for a family gathering such as Thanksgiving, Christmas, or a Sunday roast dinner.
+Make these Instant Pot scalloped potatoes and leeks as a perfect side for a family gathering such as Thanksgiving, Christmas, or a Sunday roast dinner.
+This pressure cooker potato recipe has a Nordic twist if you want to change things up.

 For the cream sauce